dnr/nix-gocacheprog/README.md

 ### Module and overlay

+The module:

+- Sets `nix.settings.pre-build-hook`.
-The module sets `pre-build-hook`, sets up the daemon, and adds a nixpkgs overlay to expose the modified builders.
+- Sets up the daemon, including socket activation.
+- Adds a nixpkgs overlay to expose the modified builders.
+  Your project may not include system overlays, so you may have to include it explicitly there.

 The overlay sets up:

 - Variants of `go_1_21`, `go_1_22`, and `go_1_23` built with `GOEXPERIMENT=cacheprog`.
 - `nixGocacheprogHook` that you can add to `nativeBuildInputs`.
-- `buildGo121ModuleCached` (and 122 and 123) that work like `buildGo121Module` but:
+- `buildGo121ModuleCached` (and `122` and `123`) that work like `buildGo121Module` but:
-  - Use the experiment Go build.
+  - Use the gocacheprog-enabled Go build.
   - Automatically add `nixGocacheprogHook` to `nativeBuildInputs`.

+`nixGocacheprogHook` does:

+- Checks if it looks like the pre-build-hook has run.
+If not, do nothing.
+- Set `GOCACHEPROG` to our binary (in client mode).

 ### Module cache